pcbinwal/dsnd-dashboard-project-pcb/README.md

 # About the Project
-This repository contains the code for the "Software Engineering for Data Scientists dashboard project" for Nano Degree Course from Udacity.
+This repository contains the code for the "Software Engineering for Data Scientists dashboard project" for Nano Degree Course from udacity.com

 ### Repository Structure
 ```